Nathalie Magnan: Public access television

-In the USA, she took part in public access televisions and tactical media.
+In the US, she took part in public access televisions and tactical media.
 She made several movies with the collectives Paper Tiger Television and Deep Dish TV, including The Gringo in Mañanaland.

 Cyberfeminism

 Magnan is one of the French pioneers of cyberfeminism.
 She created the website Cyberféminismes.org.
 In 1999, she was invited to the Canalweb show Les Pénélopes, to talk about cyberfeminism.
 In 2000, she organised the ISEA off event in Paris.
 The same year, she took part in the creation of a women's TV show for the local Aubervilliers television, called SixSex, as well as a show on the dangers of tampons on women.

 In 2001, she was part of the Very Cyberfeminist International festival in Hamburg.
 In 2002, she translated and published the Cyborg Manifesto by Donna Haraway, which she then published in 2007.
 She organized a presentation of women artists active in the digital world, Openmic cyberfem, at the Maison des Métallos, and organized Gender Changer Academy workshops for ZELIG: a week of workshops, demos, meetings, and debates on the subject of communication, networks, open source software and Internet activism.
-She created the Chiennes de Garde website and managed this feminist online forum until June 21, 2003.
+She created the Chiennes de Garde website and managed this feminist online forum until 21 June 2003.

 In 2008, she organized the Femmes et Réseaux (Women and Networks) meeting in Paris with Isabelle Arvers and Anne Roquigny.
 She talked about Feminism and Cyberfem at the Master of Advanced Studies of the Zurich University of the Arts in 2009, and in March 2010 in Paris.

-On March 7–8, 2015, she was part of the Wikipedia Art+Feminism Editathon, in Paris.
-On June 6, she talked about tactical media during Performing Opposition in Aubervilliers.
+On 7–8 March 2015 she was part of the Wikipedia Art+Feminism Editathon in Paris.
+On 6 June she talked about tactical media during Performing Opposition in Aubervilliers.

 Sailing for Geeks

 Nathalie Magnan invented the concept of Sailing for geeks, combining cybertechnologies and the rigorous logic of sailing.
 Sailing for geeks 1 is held in Finland, at Isea 2004, and Sailing for geeks 2, in 2005, lead people to explore sailing conditions in the Gibraltar detroit, to meet people trying to escape the Moroccan coast and come to Europe.

 Her last public interventions are held in 2015.
-On November 21, 2015, she talked about Blackmarket for Useful knowledge and Non Knowledge at the Musée de l'Homme.
+On 21 November 2015 she talked about Blackmarket for Useful knowledge and Non Knowledge at the Musée de l'Homme.